,

 Everyone in our school is aware of their responsibility to keep our children safe.
 All staff attend regular child protection training, in addition to this, staff and volunteers also access a safeguarding and child protection briefing and regular updates.
 Everyone working with our children has a responsibility to help keep our children safe by providing an environment that will allow our pupils to be happy, cared for and to develop a love of learning.

-For all safeguarding issues or concerns, please speak to the Designated Leaders for Safeguarding and Child Protection; Mrs Pearson, Mrs Norris and Ms Harvey.
+For all safeguarding issues or concerns, please speak to the Designated Leaders for Safeguarding and Child Protection; Mrs Pearson, Mrs Norris, Mrs Kermani, Mrs Cargill and Mrs Borg.

 We are an Operation Encompass school.
 If you want anymore information about what this means then please contact the school office.